TweetingCynical/portfolio-build/README.md

 - Add further portfolio elements to replace placeholders;
 - Create links to professional pages on LinkedIn, Figma etc.
+- Add unfolding options for items within grid so default is to show latest/best 4 items, but a button will reveal an expanded grid with others below.

 ## Screenshot